boscoh/sqladaptor/README.md

 Later, you will want to transition to an SQL database where updating/inserting data to disk is more efficient.

-SqlAdaptor allows an easy transition for this transition, using a familiar API consisting of dict lists and pandas dataframes.
+SqlAdaptor allows an easy transition using a familiar API of JSON dicts and Pandas dataframes.
 Table schema are treated as Json-Schema.

-This is possible
-because there is an equivalence between JSON dict lists, Pandas DataFrames and SQL tables - they are all tabular arrangements of columnar data.
+This is possible because there is an equivalence between JSON dict lists, Pandas DataFrames and SQL tables - they are all tabular arrangements of columnar data.

 ## Installation